 The Montana Science Interims provide educators with the opportunity to assess students on NGSS-based concepts throughout the school year.
-These optional assessments may be used formatively to support instruction within the classroom, as well as familiarize students with the online testing system and test format in preparation for summative assessments.
+These optional assessments may be used formatively to support instruction within the classroom.
 These tests may be administered via the secure browser or supported web browser.
 For more information on test administration refer to the Montana Interim Assessments Test Administration Manual.

 How many times can my students take the science interims?